hbc/edX/edX_Notes.md

 ### Prioritizing variants

 As you'll quickly notice handling variant annotation in this format is quiet cumbersome.
-Frameworks such as [GEMINI](http://quinlanlab.org/tutorials/cshl2013/gemini.html) have been developed to support an interactive exploration of variant information in the context of genomic annotations.
-GEMINI can import VCF files, automatically annotating them in the process and storing them in a relational database that can then be queried.
+Frameworks such as [GEMINI](http://gemini.readthedocs.org/en/latest/) have been developed to support an interactive exploration of variant information in the context of genomic annotations.

+GEMINI (GEnome MINIng) can import VCF files (and an optional [PED file](), automatically annotating them in the process and storing them in a relational database that can then be queried.

+Using the GEMINI framework begins by loading a VCF file (and an optional PED file) into a database.
+Each variant is automatically annotated by comparing it to several genome annotations from source such as ENCODE tracks, UCSC tracks, OMIM, dbSNP, KEGG, and HPRD.
+All of this information is stored in portable SQLite database that allows one to explore and interpret both coding and non-coding variation using “off-the-shelf” tools or an enhanced SQL engine.

  As the annotation files requires for this take multiple GBs of download we start with a pre-loaded database (which, at 1.5GB, is still fairly large).

 > Meeta, over to you: [Aaron's Gemini tutorial](http://quinlanlab.org/tutorials/cshl2013/gemini.html).
 Note, the database is currently not available.
 I've reached out to Aaron and will chase him if I don't hear back by tomorrow.